aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/abstracttextloadoptions/_index.md

 ### convertNumericData {#convertNumericData--}

 Gets or sets a value that indicates whether the string in text file is converted to numeric data.
+Default value is true.

 ```javascript
 convertNumericData : boolean;